User permissions required: ‘View Sources’

 - The dataset title and description

-- The organisation the dataset is link to and the dataset name (organisation/name)
+- The project the dataset is link to and the dataset name (project/name)

 - The sources connected to the dataset